 Questo articolo è disponibile anche in italiano.

 In Tuscany, the system of prevention and counteracting violence is based on local anti-violence networks.
 These networks include anti-violence centres, municipal social services, the police, provincial school offices, judiciary services, and other actors of the social sector.
-Recently, networks have also been integrated with centres for perpetrators of violence, with the aim of rehabilitating them and preventing potential violent acts in the future.
+Recently, networks have also been integrated with centres for perpetrators of violence.
+The aim of this is rehabilitating them and preventing potential violent acts in the future.
 The networks have put in place multidisciplinary and integrated approaches to support women and their children efficiently and alleviate potential psychological traumas.

 Anti-violence centres play a key role within the networks.
 Tuscany has 23 centres, including shelters (i.e. low-profile and secret-address facilities), where victims of violence can find protection.
 Many of these anti-violence centres were set up between 1990 and 2000.
-They are run by voluntary and non-governmental organisations with the aim of preventing and fighting gender violence, either through the empowerment of women or, in the most serious cases, through shelter.
+They are run by voluntary and non-governmental organisations.
+Their aim is to prevent and fight gender violence, either through the empowerment of women or, in the most serious cases, through shelter.
 Anti-violence centres offer specialised services: hosting, listening, psychological support, legal advice, support for reintegration paths into work, and housing support.

-Through advocacy activities exerted by the centres, the Tuscany was the first region to adopt legislation on gender-based violence, which recognised it as a violation of human rights.
-This led to the additional allocation of resources allocated to support the anti-violence networks, which increased further after 2013, when Italy transposed the Istanbul Convention into its national legislation.
+Through advocacy activities exerted by the centres, Tuscany was the first region to adopt legislation on gender-based violence, which recognised it as a violation of human rights.
+This led to the additional allocation of resources allocated to support the anti-violence networks.
+It increased further after 2013, when Italy transposed the Istanbul Convention into its national legislation.

 Nowadays, funding is allocated from the government every year among the regions to support anti-violence networks and shelters.
 This is further complemented by the regions, at least in Tuscany, which allocate additional funding at local level.
 The region also fosters coordinated action among the different activities to improve efficiency among the actors.